 The complete course of vaccination (i.e. in most cases the second dose) must have been given no longer than 270 days ago.

 Therefore, your vaccination becomes valid from day 15 after administration and remains valid for 270 days after administration.
 If the last dose of your vaccine was given more than 270 days ago, you are no longer classed as fully vaccinated, unless you have received a booster dose (in most cases, the third dose) of the vaccine.
 This must be clearly stated in your vaccination certificate.
+The booster dose does not currently have an expiry date.

 Different from adults, the vaccination certificate with complete schedule for children under 18 has no expiry date.